confluentinc/cp-ansible/VARIABLES.md

 ***

-# confluent.kafka_connect_replicator
+# kafka_connect_replicator

-Below are the supported variables for the role confluent.kafka_connect_replicator
+Below are the supported variables for the role kafka_connect_replicator

 ***